quinn-dougherty/ladr/blog/arc1.md

 ## The story so far.

 I thought about writing in "we" tense because it honestly feels like a collaboration, I especially want to single out twitch users gerhardgentzen, defl8, and soobtoob for their contributions.
-However, not every audience member is there all the time, and I'm still driving the thing, so we didn't quite fit for this 24 hour window, so I'll write in the "I" tense.
+However, not every audience member is there all the time, and I'm still driving the thing, so "we" didn't quite fit for this 24 hour window, so I'll write in the "I" tense.

 Chapter one of LADR is about vector spaces.
 Vector spaces are defined over their underlying fields, so I knew that the very beginning of the project would deal with field theories.
 A field is a ring with division satisfying certain laws.
 A ring is a one and a zero with a way of adding, subtracting, and multiplying satisfying some laws.
 There is excellent machinery for adding rings and fields to Coq, meaning you can use built-in tactics to manipulate and solve goals involving your home-rolled ring or field.

 I wanted this on stream, but I wanted slightly more: I also wanted the fact that something is a field to be a premise for forming a vector space.
 To do this, I used the machinery familiar to functional programmers as _typeclasses_, which are offered in Coq.